istio/istio.io/content/en/docs/reference/config/analysis/ist0134/index.md

 test: no
 ---

-This message occurs when ServiceEntry with protocol TCP (or unset) protocol doesn't have addresses defined in the manifest.
+This message occurs when a ServiceEntry with the `protocol` field not set, or set to `TCP`, doesn't have `addresses` defined.

 ## Example